llbit/chunky-docs/docs/skymaps.md

 Vertical Resolution
 -------------------

-With a 90&deg; vertical resolution, the skymap will only cover the sky above the horizon.
+With 90&deg; vertical resolution, the skymap will only cover the sky above the horizon.
 The skymap is mirrored at the horizon.
 If the skymap has 180&deg;
-vertical resolution the mirroring is not needed, the skymap will cover both sky and ground.
+vertical resolution the mirroring is not needed: the skymap will cover both sky and ground.

 ![Skymap vertical resolution](skymap_vertical_resolution.png)